-Questioned Costs: None.
-Context: No one employee should have access to all areas of the accounting process.
-If this is necessary due to staffing limitations, there should be adequate oversight and monitoring to mitigate the control risk.
 Effect: This is considered a significant deficiency over financial reporting.

-Recommendation: We recommend that management review the accounting processes and procedures for this subsidiary and determine the controls that should be implemented to protect that assets of the Organization.
-Response: The ability of the new company, Capital City Auto Auction, Inc., to have strict segregation of duties as it relates to cash receipts and disbursements was limited during the year ended June 30, 2017 by the company's staff size.
+- Recommendation: We recommend that management review the accounting processes and procedures for this subsidiary and determine the controls that should be implemented to protect that assets of the company. - Response: The ability of the company, Capital City Auto Auction, Inc., to have strict segregation of duties as it relates to cash receipts and disbursements was limited during the year ended June 30, 2017 by the company's staff size.
 Only six people were employed by the organization during the fiscal year and there was only as many as five employees at one time for the last two months of the fiscal year.
 The non-employee General Manager and a bookkeeper had access to the accounting system.
-After the company hired a bookkeeper in January, the bank reconciliations were not performed by a person who was a signer on the bank account.
+After the company hired a bookkeeper in January 2018, the bank reconciliations were not performed by a person who was a signer on the bank account.
 Because of these limitations, the Controller of Charitable Adult Rides & Services reviewed bank transactions from the company on a daily basis and reviewed the financial statements of the company on a monthly basis.
-We will undertake a complete review of the company's accounting procedures and controls and will establish the greatest degree on segregation of duties possible while maintaining oversight and monitoring of the company's accounting.
-2017-004 Repeat Finding 2016-001 Criteria: For two of the subsidiary organizations there is no segregation of duties related to journal entries and the reporting process.
-No one employee should have access to both physical assets and the related accounting records or to all phases of a transaction.
-Condition: Due to staffing limitations there is no review of the financial information prepared for the subsidiary organizations to include a review of journal entries and reconciliations prepared by the Controller.
+We will undertake a complete review of the company's accounting procedures and controls and will establish the greatest degree on segregation of duties possible while maintaining oversight and monitoring of the company's accounting. - 2018-002 Repeat Finding 2016-001 and 2017-004 - Criteria: For two of the subsidiary organizations there is no segregation of duties related to journal entries and the reporting process.
+No one employee should have access to both physical assets and the related accounting records or to all phases of a transaction. - Condition: Due to staffing limitations there is no review of the financial information prepared for the subsidiary organizations to include a review of journal entries and reconciliations prepared by the Controller.
 The monthly financial reports are reviewed by the management team of the subsidiary regularly.
-The reports submitted for audit are also not reviewed by management prior to submission.
-Questioned Costs: the Controller.
-The monthly financial reports are reviewed by the management team of the subsidiary regularly.
-The reports submitted for audit are also not reviewed by management Questioned Costs: Context: the Controller.
-The monthly financial reports are reviewed by the management team of the subsidiary regularly.
-The reports submitted for audit are also not reviewed by management prior to submission. the Controller.
-The monthly financial reports are reviewed by the management team of the subsidiary regularly.
-The reports submitted for audit are also not reviewed by management prior to submission.
-None The Controller at Charitable Adult Rides &amp; Services, Inc. and Charitable Auto Resources, Inc. initiates and posts journal entries and is responsible for all account reconciliations for financial reporting.
+The reports submitted for audit are also not reviewed by management prior to submission. - Questioned Costs: None. - Context: The Controller at Charitable Adult Rides & Services, Inc. and Charitable Auto Resources, Inc. initiates and posts journal entries and is responsible for all account reconciliations for financial reporting.
 Some of the details of the reconciliations are prepared by another staff member but the Controller has overall responsibility.
-There is currently no review or oversight performed
+There is currently no review or oversight performed that would mitigate this risk. - Effect: This is considered to be a significant deficiency over financial reporting.